alexwcheng/crack-detection/README.md

 1. Gather a dataset of images of general construction progress photos, and photos focusing on common building materials seen on construction sites.
 The data collection includes a combination of actual construction photos, web-scraped photos, and personal photography).

+2. Define the evaluation metrics for success.
+The most important thing is to capture ALL of the deficiencies, no matter what.
+Missing deficiencies is potentially a safety issue.
+Arguably, the most important metric to evaluate "success" would be to measure RECALL and FALSE NEGATIVE RATE.
+However, we don't want to just classify all images as "deficient"...then we aren't saving architects and engineers any time or effort!
+So maybe we would consider using F1-Score instead since it balances accuracy and recall so the model doesn't just classify everything as deficient.

 2. Create, train, and fine-tune CNN for "general" vs. "specific" classification.

 3. Create, train, and fine-tune CNN for material type classification.